umarwaseeem/DSA-Hacktober-Fest-2022/README.md

 - Make sure you dont change some one else's added commits.
 - Be respectful and make sure you dont add any offensive content.
+- Do write a brief `description` and proper `title` for your pull request.

 ## Having trouble?
 Ask in discussions: